ericleasemorgan/reader-sentences/README.md

 * `./bin/search-with-verb.sh` - a front-end to `./bin/search-with-verb.py`, and merely adds some formatting to the output

 The curation of lexicons is a thing all to itself.
-See [Reader Lexicons[(https://github.com/ericleasemorgan/reader-lexicons) for ways to create more expressive lexicons.
+See [Reader Lexicons](https://github.com/ericleasemorgan/reader-lexicons) for ways to create more expressive lexicons.

 The following two scripts help you to define words.
-They do not output <em>the</em> defintion of words but rather <em>plausible</em> definitions:
+They do not output <em>the</em> definitions of words but rather <em>plausible</em> definitions:

-* `./bin/define.py` - given a carrel and a words, finds all sentences containing the given word, uses the Lesk Algorithm to predict the word's defintion, and outputs possible defintions of the word and their frequencies
+* `./bin/define.py` - given a carrel and a words, finds all sentences containing the given word, uses the Lesk Algorithm to predict the word's definitions, and outputs possible definitions of the word and their frequencies

 * `./bin/concordance.sh` - given the name of a study carrel and a word/phrase, output a list of sentence-like thing containing the word/phrase